When

 distinct,

-but in
+but in some

-his best
+of his best

 detective

-yarns he
+yarns he has

-brought
+brought in

-element
+the element

-romance
+of romance

 with